segment-integrations/analytics-swift-live/README.md

 analytics.add(productViewFix)

-// This edge function will remove advertisingId from all events going to Amplitude class RemoveAdvertisingId extends EdgeFn {
+// This live plugin will remove advertisingId from all events going to Amplitude class RemoveAdvertisingId extends LivePlugin {
 	process(event) {
 		// delete the advertisingId
 		delete event.context.device.advertisingId